I first started making films on my Dads Super8 camera, mostly as things to project over my band at the time, Uncle Ian.

 Ten years later, computers had been invented, and I found myself in Norway, where I fell into an e-learning company, learned Flash!, quickly hooked it up to video, and so began my second career in Film an Video.

-14 years later, I am a senior partner in Transform, and making Interactive Corporate Films and shit like that.
+14 years later, I am a senior partner in TASK, and making Interactive Corporate Films and shit like that.

 Meanwhile I have continued to make quickie lo-fi films, on phones and in the dark, and very quickly, just for fun and to kind of kid myself that I’m still an artist at heart.